gauthamchandra/learning-ruby-from-js/ruby_oop_design.md

 #Constants

-In Ruby, any reference that begins with an uppercase letter whether its a variable, a class names and module names is a constant.
+In Ruby, any reference that begins with an uppercase letter whether its a variable, a class name or module name is a constant.

-Unlike other languages, constants can have their values set after they have already been initialized.
+Unlike other languages, in Ruby, constants can have their values set after they have already been initialized.

 A ruby constant is different from a regular variable in only 1 way: *Scope*.